ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/pool-creation-ui.md

 Finally, upload the files by selecting the green “Upload” button at the top of the Pool Management Page.

 **Remember, file metadata uploaded is permanent.
 Double-check the metadata before uploading.**

+## Creating artifact groups

+Before uploading files, you have the option to create artifact groups:

+- Click on the three dots located to the right of each file displayed.
+- Select "Add to Groups”.
+- Create and name the group.
+- Create as many groups as needed and add each artifact to specific groups.

+**Remember, artifact groups are permanent.
+Double-check the metadata before uploading.**

 ## UI to CLI configuration